-If you were wondering about the Spanish missions in California - and especially if you're looking for facts about the California mission, this page was created just for you.
-Here's how it all got started:
+LIf you were wondering about the Spanish missions in California - and especially if you're looking for California Missions fact, this page was created just for you.

-The California missions started because the King of Spain wanted to create permanent settlements in the area of the New World.
+The Spanish missions in California got started because of the King of Spain.
+He wanted to create permanent settlements in the area of the New World.

-The Spanish government wanted to gain a foothold in Alta California (which means Upper California in Spanish).
+The Spanish wanted to take control of Alta California (which means Upper California in Spanish).

 The decision to create Spanish missions in Alta California was political.
 It was also religious.
 The Catholic Church wanted to convert the local people to the Catholic religion.

 Who Founded the California Missions?